page_title_detailed

 • If previous tests have shown that you have dense breast tissue, your doctor may recommend additional testing for you.

-Data gathered by the Breast Cancer Surveillance Consortium report screening mammogram sensitivity rates to be as high as 86.9 percent, and specificity rates to be as high as 88.9 percent.
-However, the sensitivity and specificity of mammography depend on many factors, including how dense the breasts are and how certain tissues are arranged.
-Some studies show that up to 20 percent of breast cancers cannot be detected on screening mammograms.
+Data gathered by the Breast Cancer Surveillance Consortium report screening mammogram sensitivity rates to be as high as 86.9% and specificity rates to be as high as 88.9%.
+However, the sensitivity and specificity of mammography depend on many factors, including how dense the breasts are and how complex the breasts are, meaning how certain tissues are arranged.
+Some studies show that up to 20% of breast cancers cannot be detected on screening mammograms.

-Certain types of breast cancer may not easily be found with mammography, such as invasive lobular cancer and inflammatory breast cancer.
+Certain types of breast cancer, such as invasive lobular cancer, may not easily be found with mammography.
 Diagnosing hard-to-detect breast cancers may require additional testing, such as clinical exam by a breast cancer specialist, ultrasound, MRI, or a nuclear medicine test.

-If you’re concerned about radiation from mammograms, it’s important to know that the amount of radiation is small and the exposure is low.
-The benefits of mammogram for early detection are greater than any potential harm from radiation exposure.
+If you’re concerned about radiation from mammograms, the amount of radiation is small and the exposure is low.
+The benefits of mammogram for early detection far outweigh any potential harm from radiation exposure.

 Learn more about mammograms.